Deer Run, Florida

-Deer Run is an equestrian community in Brevard, Florida, United States known for wildlife.
-The community began when Cavalier Properties Inc. along with Atico Financial Corp purchased the property July 10, 1980 for the sum of $2,715,000.
+Deer Run is an equestrian community in Brevard, Florida, United States known for rural living and its wildlife.
+The community began when Cavalier Properties Inc. along with Atico Financial Corp purchased the former citrus grove property July 10, 1980 for the sum of $2,715,000.
 The development was officially completed on January 27, 1983.
 The community was platted thereafter with 560 lots over 2.5 square miles.
-There are currently 493 land parcels, as some parcels have been combined.
-As of 2018 about 147 of the parcels have been developed.
-Deer Run Community park features a community building, tennis court, and equestrian ring.
+There are currently 462 land parcels enclosed within a Homeowners Association.
+Some parcels have been combined.
+The lot sizes begin at 2.5 acres.
+As of 2024 about 185 of the parcels have been developed.
+Deer Run Community park at 273 Cavalier Street features a community building, picnic area, tennis court, an equestrian arena and riding pen.
+Deer Run features miles of horse riding trails within the community.

 Geography

 Deer Run is located at 27°52′3″N 80°39′39″W (27.8675029, -80.6607306).
+The community is located in Brevard County unincorporated having a mailing address of "Palm Bay" in the 32909 zip code.

 History

-The community which later became Deer Run began as a citrus grove.
+The community which is now Deer Run Community Association began as a citrus grove known as San Sebastian Farms.
 Development of the area began in the early 1980s with the first home owners building in 1983.

+The community began to be more noticed when the St. John's Heritage Parkway exit #166 on I-95 was installed in 2019.
+The area surrounding Deer Run is now slated to be developed on bordering properties.